Up to Our Hips: Album promotion and third single

-The band played one-off shows at the Trentham Gardens in Stoke-on-Trent and at Sound City festival in Glasgow, prior to a tour of the US.
-Because of Collins' criminal record, the band were worried that he might be denied entry into the country, and toyed with the idea of drafting James Taylor, formerly of the Prisoners.
+The band played one-off shows at the Trentham Gardens in Stoke-on-Trent and at the Sound City festival in Glasgow, prior to a tour of the US.
+Because of Collins' criminal record, the band was worried that he might be denied entry into the country and toyed with the idea of drafting James Taylor, formerly of the Prisoners.
 Collins and the band's lawyer spent two days at the US Embassy in London sorting out the potential until he was given the go-ahead.
-Their month-long US trek began on 16 April 1994, having previously declined invitations to tour with the Lemonheads, the Cranberries and INXS, the last of which annoyed Atlantic Records.
-The label had difficult selling the album to the US market, despite getting the band a special on MTV and an appearance on Late Night with Conan O'Brien.
+Their month-long US trek began on 16 April 1994, having previously declined invitations to tour with the Lemonheads, the Cranberries, and INXS, the last of which annoyed Atlantic Records.
+The label had difficulty selling the album to the US market, despite getting the band a special on MTV and an appearance on Late Night with Conan O'Brien.
 Around this time, the American Charlatans threatened to sue the UK band, as their albums were being re-released, for $3.5 million if they tried promoting themselves as simply the Charlatans in the US.
 The UK band promptly re-started using the Charlatans UK name, which resulted in tour posters needing to be altered and dates rescheduled.

-The Charlatans later learned that some of the posters had only been plastered up a week before date of the shows, resulting in low ticket sales.
-This trek covered the East Coast and was intended to be followed by a stint on the West Coast, until Collins voiced his refusal, having become tired of the touring.
-The band then played at the Apollo Rock Festival in Brussels and Pinkpop Festival in the Netherlands in May 1994, followed by three shows in the UK, which were supported by Gene.
+The Charlatans later learned that some of the posters had only been plastered up a week before the shows, resulting in low ticket sales.
+This trek covered the East Coast and was intended to be followed by a stint on the West Coast, until Collins voiced his refusal, having grown tired of the touring.
+The band then played at the Apollo Rock Festival in Brussels and the Pinkpop Festival in the Netherlands in May 1994, followed by three shows in the UK, which were supported by Gene.
 After this, all touring engagements were cancelled, including an appearance at Glastonbury Festival, due to a cyst growing on Blunt's buttocks.
 "Jesus Hairdo" was released as the album's third and final single on 20 June 1994.
-Two versions were released on CD: the first with "Stir It Up", a Dust Brothers remix of "Patrol" and a Van Basten remix of "Feel Flows" as its B-sides, while the other featured the three songs from the Lamacq and Whiley radio session.
+Two versions were released on CD: the first with "Stir It Up", a Dust Brothers remix of "Patrol", and a Van Basten remix of "Feel Flows" as its B-sides, while the other featured the three songs from the Lamacq and Whiley radio session.
 The "Jesus Hairdo" music video featured Burgess painting the British and American flags on himself; it was directed by Wiz, who had made the video for "Weekender" (1992) by Flowered Up.